RemiBoyer/wastemodeling/README.md

   * geospatial and time definition : area, various zone, collect point, picking point, work duration, weekly planning, ...)
 * You will simulate the waste collection process, in a simplified manner
 * Given the simulation, you will compute performance indicator to describe the outcome (as a "loosy forecast")
+* Given the knowledge provided by your modeling, you will find bottleneck and you will make new model, optimizers, to find the best scenario

 You can read more about the waste collection modeling [on the collect page](./collect.md)